Skin Deep (1929 film)

 Skin Deep is a 1929 American sound (All-Talking) pre-Code drama film directed by Ray Enright and starring Monte Blue.
-It was produced and distributed by the Warner Brothers.
+It was produced and distributed by Warner Bros.
+Pictures.
 It was also released in the U.S. in a silent version for theaters not equipped yet with sound.
 The film is a remake of a 1922 Associated First National silent film of the same name directed by Lambert Hillyer and starring Milton Sills.